-What are planning over the next 10 years?
+What's the plan for the next 10 years?

 Over the next ten years we will continue to improve, replace, and construct the necessary infrastructure to service our community.
-This includes a number of key projects that have been included in this LTP:
+This includes a number of key projects that have been included in this LTP.